Series: Two (1983)

 The earliest version of the mail-in filecard was on thick cardboard stock, with a dull brown backing.
 The later mail-in versions came on thin, glossy stock with red backing.

 At some point, Hasbro lost the mold for Duke's arms.
-The majority of the Duke figures sold in the United States had a rolled sleeve (pictured below).
-However, after the mold was broken, the arms were replaced with the cuffed sleeve.
-The majority of these cuffed sleeve Duke variants were only available carded in Japan.
+The majority of the Duke figures sold in the United States had a rolled sleeve.
+However, at some point, the arms were replaced with the cuffed sleeve of 1983's Grunt (v1.5), Hawk (v1.5), Short-fuze (v1.5), Snake Eyes (v1.5), Stalker (v1.5), and Zap (v1.5) and the waist of 1983's Cobra (v1.5) and Cobra Officer (v1.5) .
+These cuffed sleeve Duke variants were also found carded in Japan.
 However, some of these variants were also released in limited quantities in 1985 in the U.S.

 If you find a Duke with arms that include elastic sleeves, you have an Chinese variant of Duke.
 [SEE INTERNATIONAL VERSIONS BELOW]